kubrickfr/avsc-wiki/API.md

     support serialization and deserialization of arbitrary native objects.
   + `namespace` {String} Optional parent namespace.
   + `registry` {Object} Optional registry of predefined type names.
-This can for example be used to override the types used for primitives.
+This can for example be used to override the types used for primitives or to split a schema declaration over multiple files.
   + `typeHook(attrs, opts)` {Function} Function called before each new type is instantiated.
 The relevant decoded schema is available as first argument and the parsing options as second.
 This function can optionally return a